 Temperature control obviously plays a key part in comfort, but so does the cut of a sleeping bag.
 Many bags are available in different lengths or even widths, and there's a range of women's sleeping bags out there with female-specific fits.
 Check the specs of a bag to find out which is right for your height and body shape.
 Technical or ‘performance mummy’ bags are slim fitting and highly tapered for maximum thermal efficiency.
 Some may find them restrictive though, and may prefer a more relaxed shape, which gives extra wriggle room.
 Some bags are also elasticated to give you more room to move around, without reducing their effective warmth.
 There are also children's sleeping bags, designed for the little ones.

 Fabrics also affect how comfortable a bag feels.
 Shells and linings are usually made from ripstop nylon, though cheaper bags use polyester.
 Both are soft on the skin, but nylon is generally more durable as it is a stronger fibre for its weight.

 Weight and pack size

 Depending on your intended use, weight and pack size may be absolutely critical or less important.
-But, if you're fastpacking, bagging Scotland's Munros, a lightweight sleeping bag with a small pack size is easier to stash and carry around in your rucksack.
+But, if you're fastpacking, bagging Scotland's Munros, a lightweight sleeping bag with a small pack size is easier to stash and carry around in your backpack.
 Most bags are supplied with a stuff sack, but these vary in quality.
 A stuff sack that is fitted with compression straps will really help to cinch down the pack size.
 Remember, however, that you can always buy a compression sack for your sleeping bag if necessary.